1 , 2 Next »

 Ideally, this will also be a system your group wants to try, or at least is willing to.
 I'm not at all recommending finding a game you'd like to try and then have to cram down your players' throats.
 No one would end up having fun.

 However, also don't give in to pressure by anyone in regards to what system you should start GMing with, unless it's one you were already interested in.
 For MistressGeek and I, this one kind of came about by itself.
-We were going to start flipping through my stack of RPGs to find one that she would like when we stumbled upon Gamma World Roleplaying Game: A D&D Roleplaying Game at a FLGS that was going out of business, along with both expansions.
+We were going to start flipping through my stack of RPGs to find one that she would like when we stumbled upon Gamma World Roleplaying Game (7th Edition) at a FLGS that was going out of business, along with both expansions.
 It seemed like serendipity.
 MistressGeek likes weird/goofy (thus her love of Ghostbusters International, and she's been becoming a bit of a sci-fi geek recently.

 Of course there are plenty of other things to look out for when picking up your first game such as price, availability of supplemental material, ease of teaching to players, etc. However, I think if you follow the first three rules I listed here, you'll find yourself off to a great start in the world of GMing.